MoserMichael/pythonimportplayground/README.md

 Once a package is imported: its ```__init__.py``` in that directory is implicitly run, in order to determine the interface of that package.

-An imported package foo must be a directory in the sys.path list, alternatively it can be a subdirectory of the current directory for a script.
+An imported package foo must be a sub directory directly under any one of the directories listed in the sys.path list, the current directory is always part of that list.

 ```
 >>> import sys